-Stripe’s platform has features designed to help businesses accept payments, send payments, and manage their financial data online.
+Stripe’s platform is designed to help businesses accept payments, send payments, and manage financial data online.

-For the most part, Stripe offers their software as a service to other businesses, but they’ve been looking to expand into other areas in the financial industry as well.
+For the most part, Stripe offers its software as a service (SaaS) to other businesses, but it’s been looking to expand into other areas in the financial industry as well.

 Stripe was founded in 2009 by brothers Patrick and John Collison in Palo Alto, California.

 Originally, the company was part of the Y Combinator program under the name /dev/payments.

 Y Combinator is an American seed money startup program for startups looking to accelerate early-stage funding.